Skip to main content

 Full Description

-St Matthew.
+St Matthew's Church, Derby, 1818-19, extended 1895-96 St Matthew.
 1818-19 by Moses Wood of Nottingham for Walter Evans.
 Stone, unaisled, of Commissioners' type, with tall slender windows with Perpendicular tracery and angle pinnacles.
 The west tower is pinnacled too.
 Chancel 1885-91.
 (1) Built 1819.
 Part of the village built by the Evans between 1782 and about 1825 for their workers.
-(2) The Church of St Matthew was built in 1818-19 and extended in 1895-96.
-The architect was Moses Wood of Nottingham.
-It is a Gothic style church built from stone with a slate roof.
-It consists of an aisleless nave and pinnacled west tower.
-It was built at the expense of Walter Evans.
-The chancel, sanctuary, sacristy and vestry were added in 1895-96 at the expense of Walter Evans II.
-The churchyard has slate plaques commemorating the lives of Evans' employees and villagers.
-The 18th and 19th century houses and schoolrooms in Darley Abbey built by various generations of the Evans family for their workers are of interest as a group to be compared with the Arkwright settlement at Cromford and the Strutt settlements at Belper and Milford.
+(2) From the National Heritage List for England: 893/9/53 CHURCH LANE 13-FEB-77 DARLEY ABBEY CHURCH OF ST MATTHEW GV II 1818-19 extended 1895-96.
+Architect: Moses Wood of Nottingham.
+Stone with slate roof.
+Gothic style church consisting of aisleless nave and pinnacled west tower.
+Built at the expense of Walter Evans.
+Chancel, sanctuary, sacristy and vestry added 1895-96 at the expense of Walter Evans II.
+The churchyard has slate plaques commemorating the lives of Evans employees and villagers.
+The C18 and C19 houses and schoolrooms in Darley Abbey built by various generations of the Evans family for their workers are of interest as a group to be compared with the Arkwright settlement at Cromford and the Strutt settlements at Belper and Milford.
+Listing NGR: SK3508238721.
 (3)

 Sources/Archives (3)